ayoubabounakif/ft_containers/README.md

 # 42cursus-ft_containers

+## Description
+The multiple available containers in C++ all have a very different usage.
+To make sure you understand them all, let's re-implement them!

 ## Objectives
 In this project, you will implement the various container types of the C++ standard template library.